 2. How did you identify the community need(s) or problem(s)?
-Be specific in your answer and sufficiently describe any methods used to identify that the need described above in Need Identified #1 is present in your service area (example: current client experiences, word of mouth, client surveys).
+Be specific in your answer and sufficiently describe any methods used to identify that the need described above in Need Identified #1 is present in your service area.
 Include references to data that may substantiate and support that this need exists in your service area.

-Within the last three years FBCSS began collecting and tracking demographic and need-based data annually.
+Within the last three years, FBCSS began collecting and tracking demographic and need-based data annually.
 This data is examined and utilized to determine gaps in services.
-In fiscal year 2014 FBCSS was approached by a local organization about addressing the needs of local veterans.
-While FBCSS was unclear of the number of veterans it served it began to review cases files and progress notes to identify the veterans served.
+In fiscal year 2014, FBCSS was approached by a local organization about addressing the needs of local veterans.
+While FBCSS was unclear of the number of veterans it served, it began to review cases files and progress notes to identify the veterans served.
 It was at this time that FBCSS had identified approximately 20 veterans served by FBCSS.
-It was further discovered that most veterans do not provide this information on their own.
-As a result, in fiscal year 2015, FBCSS began to ask every client that entered its doors "Are you a veteran?."
-As a result, 89 were identified in this last year.
-Furthermore FBCSS has collaborated with other organizations and participates in various networking meetings to include the United Way Fort Bend Veterans Network.
-The Fort Bend Veterans Network too has identified a fragmented system and has identified that services specifically targeted at veterans are either non-existent or veterans must travel long distances to receive services.
+It was further noted that most veterans do not provide this information on their own.
+As a result, in fiscal year 2015, FBCSS began to ask every client that entered its doors "Are you a veteran?".
+Through this process, 89 were identified in this last year.
+Since then, the question has been changed to "Have you served in the military?"
+Furthermore, FBCSS has collaborated with other organizations and participates in various networking meetings such as the United Way Fort Bend Veterans Network.
+The Fort Bend Veterans Network also has identified a fragmented system and has identified that services specifically targeted at veterans are either non-existent or veterans must travel long distances to receive services.
 While providers in the Houston/Harris County area extend services to the veterans living in Fort Bend County, services may only be provided one or two days out of the week, making it difficult for the veterans to receive services at the time he/she is in crisis.
 Veterans too often comment about the red tape and barriers faced at the Veterans Administration and the difficulty in navigating the system, as a result many will go without services.
-Many providers agree (Fort Bend Veterans Network) that there is a need to provide financial assistance to veterans nevertheless the need is not well documented.
-One simple reason for this is that the nonprofit organizations and/or social services have not documented the number of veteran served.
-FBCSS recently created the Fort Bend County Collaborative Information System (FBCCIS) where 7 non-profit organizations (to include The County) will be connected electronically utilizing the same computer software program.
-In addition partners of the collaborative will all ask the same questions to clients to include: "Are you a veteran?."
-Through this collaborative veterans will be easily identified and referred quickly to FBCSS in addition to having access to other services.
-It is anticipated that through this collaborative Fort Bend County will be in a unique position to better document financial needs and other needs faced by veterans.
+Many providers agree (Fort Bend Veterans Network) that there is a need to provide financial assistance to veterans; nevertheless this need is not well documented.
+One simple reason for this is that the non-profit organizations and/or social services agencies have not documented the number of veterans served.
+FBCSS recently created the Fort Bend County Collaborative Information System (FBCCIS), where 7 non-profit organizations (to include The County) are connected electronically, utilizing the same computer software program.
+In addition, partners of the collaborative will all ask the same questions to clients, to include: "Have you served in the military?"
+Through this collaborative, veterans will be easily identified and referred quickly to FBCSS, in addition to having access to other services.
+It is anticipated that through this collaborative, Fort Bend County will be in a unique position to better document financial needs and other needs faced by veterans.